-This last decade has been pretty intense especially for me.
+This last decade and a half have been pretty intense especially for me.
 I got sick while working in a building with toxic mold and other contaminants for many years.
-During the years I worked in that building our kids we’re little and I could barely function when I got home each day..
-Since the beginning of this journey I’ve never been able to function normally like I used to.
+During the years I worked in that building our kids we’re little.
+Our family grew as we welcomed a new baby boy.
+LIfe had many joys but I could barely function when I got home each day.
+Since the beginning of my toxic mold journey, life has NEVER been the same.

 My immune, nervous, respiratory and endocrine system were attacked most aggressively and slowly I began to experience severe chronic fatigue, chemical sensitivities, muscle swelling, migraines, psoriasis, facial pain, swelling in my gums, extreme loss of memory, cardiovascular issues and respiratory distress.
 I remember crying on most days and while trying to keep up with my full-time job, a family, and with all of my responsibilities showing a big smile and putting my best foot forward.

 I tried my best to give my best and to live my motto “live your life as a gift and then give that gift away every day”.